public-transport/friendly-public-transport-format/docs/readme.md

 		latitude: 13.3672133 // required
 	},
 	address: 'Europaplatz 1, 10557 Berlin',
-	regions: ['1234', '2345'] // region ids or region objects, see the section on 'region's }
+	regions: ['1234', '2345'] // region ids or region objects, see the section on 'region's, optional }
 ```